awconstable/austenconstable.com/content/posts/2019-10-12-migrating-from-wordpress-to-gatsby.md

 ## Requirements
 * Everything must be under source control
+* I'd like to follow CI/CD principles
+* Updated must be possible remotely from iOS
 * The migration should be seamless.
 That is:
     * Current URL's must still work
     * Photo's and images currently hosted on Wordpress must migrate
     * Posts with embedded Google Maps must still operate
     * Google Analytics should continue to be used to monitor usage
     * The migration must not require lots of manual change. i.e. it's scripted
-    * The new system must use CI/CD

 ## Switch all Wordpress Gallery photo's to individual images

-TODO: Insert screen recording

 TIP: to save looking through each of your posts.
 Complete steps 1 and 2 below and then run ```grep -l '\[gallery' *``` on the Markdown output.